At St Paul's, we want to make sure that children feel safe and cared for.

 If you think the child is in immediate danger, you should call the Police on 999.

-If you are not happy with the way we have managed your concern at the academy you should contact either the Chair of Governors, Tony Davis at email@example.com or the DCAT Safeguarding Lead, Kerry Guppy on 01273 425001 or email firstname.lastname@example.org.
+If you are not happy with the way we have managed your concern at the academy you should contact Richard White, Executive Head, firstname.lastname@example.org, and if you are still dissatisfied you should contact either the Chair of Governors, Tony Davis at email@example.com or the DCAT Safeguarding Lead, Mark Talbot on 01273 425001 or email firstname.lastname@example.org.

 If you believe your child is being bullied at the academy please in the first instance speak to your child's teacher.
-Following this, if you not satisfied with the outcome please contact one of our Assistant Headteachers, Miss Kiniari, Mr Glenn or Mr Trimmings.
+Following this, if you not satisfied with the outcome please contact either our Head of School's Miss Kiniari or Mr Glenn or our Assistant Head, Mr Trimmings.